-The Trade Routes expansion makes use of the new Resource, Goods , as well as new ways to spend your and tokens during your turn - and an extra token to spend!
-You use Trade (see page 39) abilities to manipulate , Commerce (see page 37) abilities to exchange for other benefits, and Profit (see page 39) abilities to Profit from other players trading with you.
-New Trade Route cards in the Market can be Acquired or Broken through for in new ways.
-All players begin with a powerful Merchants card, which gives access to many of these interactions.
+The Trade Routes expansion makes use of the new Resource, Goods (1), as well as new ways to spend your (1) and (1) tokens during your turn - and an extra token to spend!
+You use Trade (see page 40) abilities to manipulate (1), Commerce (see page 37) abilities to exchange (1) for other benefits, and Profit (see page 39) abilities to Profit from other players trading with you.
+New Trade Route (1) cards in the Market can be Acquired or Broken through for in new ways.
+All players begin with a powerful Merchants (1) card, which gives access to many of these interactions.

 The Trade Routes expansion may be used with any set of Commons cards.
-But remember that the cards are designed around Trade Route interactions, and thus can only be played when Trade Routes are being used.
+But remember that the scards are designed around Trade Route interactions, and thus can only be played when Trade Routes are being used.
 To play with the Trade Routes expansion, include the following five elements into your regular game setup (they are in blue Trade Routes text boxes in the setup sections of this rulebook):

 - 1. Give each player a Merchants (s) card, which begins Merchants side face up in the Player area. - 2.
-Give each player an additional X token, and 1 1 instead of the X. - Add the Welcoming Trade Route to the Fame deck before selecting the correct number of cards.
-Note that games with Trade Routes have one more Fame card. - Remove all cards with the icon from the Commons cards used. - 5.
-Shuffle the cards (remember to remove any ♣ 3+ or ♣ 4 cards if necessary) and add them to the Main deck and Small decks as described in Commons setup step 13 (see page 13).
+Give each player an additional 📕 token, and 1 🕥 instead of the 🚬 - 3.
+Add the Welcoming Trade Route to the Fame deck before selecting the correct number of cards.
+Note that games with Trade Routes have one more Fame card. - 4.
+Remove all cards with the 🕥 icon from the Commons cards used. - 5.
+Shuffle the scards (remember to remove any \$3+ or \$4 cards if necessary) and add them to the Main deck and Small decks as described in Commons setup step 13 (see page 13).